Construction of a children’s hospital in the Ibb province

 Scheduling

-Currently, we are planning to start building the Thuraja children’s clinic in autumn of 2021.
-This requires the approval of local authorities, which we have already applied for.
-The clinic will be completed in three stages to maximize the benefits for the local population:
+The clinic will be completed in three expansion stages in order to maximize the benefits for the local population:

-The completion of the second stage will include the rooms for inpatient treatment (especially the bedrooms) as well as a small delivery room and is scheduled to be completed in 2024.
+The completion of the second expansion stage will include the rooms for inpatient treatment (especially the bed rooms) as well as a small delivery room and is scheduled for 2027.

-A third stage of expansion for performing surgical procedures is not planned to start before 2026.
+A third expansion stage to carry out small surgical procedures is not planned before 2029.

 Spatial planning